 Your unemployment insurance fund can inform you further about the conditions for entitlement to unemployment benefits.

-Start Register yourself as unemployed at the job centre - Jobnet.dk
+Register yourself as a job seeker at your local job centre or (Jobnet.dk)

 It is not possible to receive unemployment benefits for a period prior to your registration as unemployed.
 Therefore, you must complete the registration as unemployed on the first day you are unemployed, if you wish to receive unemployment benefits from day one of your unemployment period.
 If you do not have internet access, you can ask your local job centre or the unemployment insurance fund to help you to become registered.